 - Sand is a gritty material, and the individual soil particles can be seen with the naked eye.

 - Silt is a slippery, smooth material when it is wet.
-The extremely tiny individual particles are difficult to see with unaided vision.
+The extremely small particles are difficult to see with unaided vision.

 - Clay is a sticky material when wet.
 Its microscopic individual soil particles cannot be seen with unaided vision.